andyfam/python/readme.md

 - `dic = [key: expression for (key, value) in iterable if condision]`,
 - `dic = [key: (if/else) for (key, value) in iterable]`
 - `dic = [key: function(value) for (key, value) in iterable]`

+# Zip function

+Zip function is used to aggregate two or more iterables into zip object with paired elements stored in tuples.